Blooming North Holland!

 - All hearty breakfasts, 6-packed lunches for picnics and 6-wonderful dinners.

-- Afternoon snacks plus mid-week wine and cheese party
+- Afternoon snacks plus mid-week wine and cheese!

-- Special visits to cheese farm, clog maker and working windmil, castle, Zuiderzee Museum, etc.
+- Special visits to cheese farm, clog maker and working windmil, castle, Zuiderzee Museum, and other exciting things Suzie finds along the way!

 - All ferry fees including passage to island of Texel